InvalidKaro/pyblox/docs/tutorial/pagination.md

 Certain Roblox endpoints are paginated.
 This means that going through their data is kind of like flipping through the pages of a book - you start at page 1 and then you can move forwards or backwards until you reach the start or the end.

-This can be annoying when all you want is "every member in a group" or "the last 10 posts on a group wall", so ro.py abstracts this away into a "PageIterator" that you can use to loop over your data.
+This can be annoying when all you want is "every member in a group" or "the last 10 posts on a group wall", so pyblox abstracts this away into a "PageIterator" that you can use to loop over your data.

 As an example, the `Client.user_search()` function takes in a keyword (like "builderman") and returns a `PageIterator`